What are Browser Push Notifications: An Growing Marketing Channel for 2018

 Want to Sample This First Hand, check our Web Push Notification Demo

-Chrome Browser Push Notifications, became a reality in April 2015.
+Chrome Browser Push Notifications became a reality in April 2015.
 Safari had the support for this channel earlier, and Firefox supported push notifications by end of January 2016.
-Now Web Push Notifications are present in desktop and mobile browsers from Safari, Chrome and Firefox.
+Now Web Push Notifications are present in desktop and mobile browsers from Safari, Chrome, and Firefox.
 This will offer a market reach of 75%+, based on browser market share, and the push notifications reach becomes meaningful.
 Internet Explorer in its new Edge has announced that it will support Web Push Notifications and service worker, so soon we would have all browser providing support for this new channel.

-Browsers still have higher traffic as compared to the apps, for most of the companies, so this channel can have more impact.
-Recently Facebook implemented these notifications and more web site owners started to take notice of this, and looking at ways to implement it on their website.
+Browsers still have higher traffic as compared to the apps, for most of the companies so this channel can have more impact.
+Recently Facebook implemented these notifications and more web site owners started to take notice of this and looking at ways to implement it on their website.

 ROI: Browser Push Notification ROI is 2x to 10x of Email

-We built PushEngage.com – a platform and campaign management tool for push notifications on desktop and mobile browsers.
-Initially, we had built the tool for our internal site, but when we saw a ROI for the channel to be 2x to 10x of Email, we made this tool available for all.
+We built PushEngage.com – a platform and campaign management tool for push notifications on the desktop and mobile browsers.
+Initially, we had built the tool for our internal site, but when we saw an ROI for the channel to be 2x to 10x of Email, we made this tool available for all.

 We see a much higher Click through rate on each of the Push Campaign.
-The user who comes back is interested in the content being pushed and thus has much higher conversion rate.
+The user who comes back is interested in the content being pushed and thus has a much higher conversion rate.

 The key differences between Email and Push Notifications in Browsers are:

-- Since this is a novel channel and the noise level is less in this channel as web sites still catch up to this way to messaging, we would continue to see the higher performance.
+- Since this is a novel channel and the noise level is less in this channel as websites still catch up to this way to messaging, we would continue to see the higher performance.

 Things to Consider as you Implement Push on your Website